Quick Start

 Importing older lessons

 Use Import to bring in older audio files or transcripts from the mobile app or desktop web app.
-Arco accepts common audio formats such as .m4a, .mp3, and .wav, along with pasted, manually entered, or uploaded text transcripts.
+Arco accepts common audio files such as .m4a, .mp3, and .wav (plus .webm on the web), up to 100 MB per file, along with transcripts you paste, type, or upload as text.

 During import, set the lesson date and choose a Space if the lesson belongs in one.
 You can also create a new Space during the flow or move the lesson into a Space later.